 Similarly, some special features can contribute to the noises a freezer makes.
 If you have a frost free freezer, the heating element melting ice around the compressor can make some hissing sounds.

-If you’re really concerned about how loud a freezer actually is to run, manufacturers list the appliance’s sound level on their spec sheets.
+If you’re concerned about how loud a freezer is to run, manufacturers list the appliance’s sound level on their spec sheets.
 This is measured in decibels (dB).

-Most freezers have a sound emission between 40-45 dB, though quieter and louder ones are available.
+Most freezers have a sound emission level between 38-48 dB, though quieter and louder ones are available.
 Of course, what’s loud to some may be barely noticeable to others.
-To put this into perspective, a whisper is usually measured around 30-40 dB, while normal conversation can be 50 dB or higher.
+To put this into perspective, a whisper is usually measured around 15-30 dB, while normal conversation can be 60 dB or higher.

 It’s worth noting that these dB readings are taken in ideal conditions, so the noise level in your kitchen may differ.

-Most freezers have a sound emission between 40-45 dB, though quieter and louder ones are available.
+Most freezers have a sound emission level between 38-48 dB, though there are models which will be quieter or louder.

-Most sounds are a by-product, but some freezers emit sounds to alert you if something goes wrong.
+Most sounds are a by-product of running your freezer.
+However, some models emit sounds to alert you if something goes wrong.

-Some models have an acoustic alarm that sounds when the door is left open too long or it detects significant changes in temperature.
-These features can be extremely useful, particularly if you are prone to leaving the door open.
+If your freezer has this feature, an acoustic alarm will sound when the door is left open too long, or if there’s been a significant change in temperature.
+This is particularly handy if you are prone to leaving the door open.